vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 * Supports different flows, like direct push and pay by QR code, out-of-the-box without the "hacks" required in the eCom API
 * Supports long-lived payments (payment requests from merchants) that are valid up to 28 days
 * Supports free-standing card payments: Pay with VISA and MasterCard without the Vipps app
-* Uses the Webhooks API to send information back to the merchant/partner
+* Uses the Webhooks API to always reliably send information back to the merchant/partner

 We strongly recommend that all new integrations use the [ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api), not the